velein/nx-base/README.md

 For example `my-awesome-app`.
 It should be all lowercase and use dashes instead of spaces.
 Please note that further `serve` and `build` commands will use this name.

-To install the dependencies run `npm run workspace:set`, this will install all the dependencies for all the applications and libraries.
+To install the dependencies run `npm install`, this will install all the dependencies for all the applications and libraries.

 ## Resetting the project